jedhabush/jedhabush/README.md

-- 👋 Hi, I’m @jedhabush
+- 👋 Hi, I’m @jedhabush.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development technologies.
-- 🌱 I’m currently learning Front End Development
+- 🌱 I’m currently taking my Front End Development skills to the next level.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me LinkedIn Jed Habush
+- 📫 How to reach me LinkedIn Jed Habush.

 <!---
 jedhabush/jedhabush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.